-Water-quality simulations were carried out with the time-driven water-quality model included in EPANET using four network models.
-Independent injection of a contaminant was simulated at all nodes in a network model and concentrations were determined at all downstream nodes for a 168 h simulation (unless noted otherwise).
-All simulations used 0.5 kg of contaminant injected uniformly at a rate of 8.33 g min-1 over the period from 0:00 to 1:00 hours local time (LT), at the beginning of the simulation (again, unless noted otherwise).
+Water-quality simulations were carried out with the timedriven water-quality model included in EPANET using four network models.
+Independent injection of a contaminant was simulated at all nodes in a network model (using the MASS source type in EPANET) and concentrations were determined at all downstream nodes for a 168 h simulation (unless noted otherwise).
+All simulations used 0.5 kg of contaminant injected uniformly at a rate of $8.33 \,\mathrm{g\,min^{-1}}$ over the period from 00:00 to 01:00 local time (LT), at the beginning of the simulation (again, unless noted otherwise).
 In addition, the contaminant mass in pipes and tanks and the cumulative mass of contaminant withdrawn from the network were determined at each reporting step in the simulation and MBRs were calculated.
 Contaminants were assumed to behave as conservative tracers, with concentrations averaged over reporting intervals.
-Statistics on mass imbalances were determined for each network and specific injection nodes were selected for evaluation of contaminant concentrations at downstream nodes.
+Statistics on mass imbalances were determined for each network and specific injection nodes for which notable imbalances were observed were selected for evaluation of contaminant concentrations at downstream nodes.
 For comparison, simulations also were done for the selected injection nodes using the preliminary event-driven simulation model described here, with the same injection scenario as used with the time-driven method.
 The time and duration used for injections are arbitrary; however, a consistent injection scenario is necessary to ensure consistent hydraulic conditions for water-quality simulations.